The BlackBerry Mercury is TCL’s entry into enterprise

 The acquisition of the BlackBerry license also represents the company’s play at enterprise.
 And while it plans on releasing a full portfolio of phones (including, likely, all touchscreen devices) for different users (“pro-sumer, according to the rep), the main channel here will be to sell these products in volume to corporations.

 More of that strategy will be announced at MWC, along with phone specs and availability.
-The companies will also be shedding more light on exactly what all of this will mean for the corporate structures of the TCL and BlackBerry, though some employees have already made the move across the aisle, including BlackBerry Mobility GM, Bruce Walpole.
+The companies will also be shedding more light on exactly what all of this will mean for the corporate structures of the TCL and BlackBerry, though some employees have already made the move across the aisle, including BlackBerry Mobility GM Bruce Walpole.

 0